 Click here to view the National Curriculum for English

 A key focus of our teaching is the development of phonic skills.

-Our scheme for teaching phonics is Letters and Sounds.
+Our scheme for teaching phonics is Supersonic Phonic Friends which has been verified by the DfE.
 We use a wide range of engaging, active teaching methods and resources to deliver our lessons including games, videos and interactive whiteboard activities.
 We provide daily phonics sessions and implement effective interventions throughout the school day.
 We make full use of our expert teachers and teaching assistants to keep group sizes small.
 This allows for focused teaching which enables the most effective learning.

 In Nursery, we focus primarily on building a strong foundation in Speaking and Listening.
 The children take part in a range of activities (circle time, Jigsaw, story time, Nursery Bear sharing) which aid them in becoming confident and effective communicators.
 Alongside this, we explore a variety of texts with the children to develop their understanding of the purpose of print, the structure of stories, the meaning of character and setting and the importance of rhythm and rhyme within spoken and written language.
 Nursery rhymes and traditional tales feature a great deal; these are later joined by a range of stories that the children choose themselves, developing Greswold’s value of curiosity.

 In Reception the children learn in a print rich environment.
 They develop their gross and fine motor skills through fun activities such as 'dough disco' and 'squiggle while you wiggle'.
 Pupils have daily phonics lessons and are encouraged to use their phonic knowledge to write words in ways which match their spoken sounds.
 They have continuous access to mark making materials and follow their interests and with support, write simple sentences that can be read by themselves and others.
 Story telling is a daily event and children often act out stories they have heard within the environment.